turnerbenjamin/grid-cove/gc-front-end/docs/4. tests-by-user-story/user-story-1-tests.md

 The registration and sign-in forms are both displayed in a model element.

 - [x] US1-MDL-1: It should render children passed as props
-- [ ] US1-MDL-2: It should call onClose when this is passed as an argument
+- [x] US1-MDL-2: It should call onClose when close button clicked
-- [ ] US1-MDL-2: It should not have a close button where this is not passed as an argument
+- [ ] US1-MDL-3: It should not have a close button where this is not passed as an argument